dylan7474/ESP32-closestPlane/README.md

 ## Operation
 - The display shows a radar sweep of aircraft within range.
 Each time the sweep crosses a target a short beep is produced.
 - Rotate the range encoder to adjust radar range.
-- Press the range encoder to cycle the volume encoder between controlling beep volume, sweep speed and alert distance.
+- Press the range encoder to cycle the volume encoder between controlling beep volume, sweep speed, alert distance and radar orientation.
 - Rotate the volume encoder to adjust the selected parameter.
+- When radar orientation is selected, the display rotates in 90° steps to align with any cardinal direction.
 - Long-press the volume encoder to power off.
 - Settings persist in EEPROM and a small antenna icon indicates a good data connection.
 - Aircraft predicted to pass within the alert radius flash on the radar and trigger a single alert tone.
 The display shows minutes until the closest inbound aircraft reaches minimum distance.